-Filing separately might also be the best tax move if one spouse has significant medical expenses.
-Your ability to take this deduction is tied in to the level of your adjusted gross income (AGI).
-For example, medical expenses are generally deductible only if they exceed 7.5 percent of your AGI (in 2019 and 2020).
+Filing separately might also be the best tax move if one spouse has significant medical expenses or miscellaneous itemized deductions.
+Your ability to take these deductions is tied in to the level of your adjusted gross income (AGI).
+For example, medical expenses are generally deductible only if they exceed 10 percent of your AGI for 2013 (the AGI threshold was 7.5 percent for 2012, and the 7.5 percent threshold still applies through 2016 if either you or your spouse is age 65 or older by the end of the tax year).
 By filing separately, the AGI for each spouse is reduced.
 Keep in mind that if you and your spouse file separately and your spouse itemizes deductions, you'll have to do the same.

 Remember, though, that you won't qualify for certain credits (such as the child and dependent care tax credit) and can't take certain deductions if you file separately.
 For example, you cannot deduct qualified education loan interest if you're married, unless you file a joint return.Head of household status offers certain income tax advantages

 Those who qualify for the head of household filing status get special tax treatment.
-Not only are the tax rate thresholds higher for head of household filers than for single filers and married filing separately filers, but the standard deduction is larger as well.
+Not only are the tax rates lower for head of household filers than for single filers and married filing separately filers, but the standard deduction is larger as well.
 However, you'll have to satisfy the following requirements:

 Qualifying widow(er) with dependent child offers the advantages of a joint return